djmorton42/mortgage_calc/README.md

 -p the montly payment you expect to make
--n the number of months you wish to display in the table -c the number of months in each compounding period (6 for semi-annually, 1 for montly, for example) -ca a perectage amount to add to the quoted annual interest rate at fixed intervals -cf how often (in months) the -ca property should be applied to the quoted annual interest rate.
+-n the number of months you wish to display in the table -c the number of months in each compounding period (6 for semi-annually, 1 for montly, for example) -o the output file to write to.
+If not specified, the table is printed to the console.
+Presently the filename must end with .csv.
+-ca a perectage amount to add to the quoted annual interest rate at fixed intervals -cf how often (in months) the -ca property should be applied to the quoted annual interest rate.
 In Canada, for fixed rate mortgages, use 6 for the number of months in each compounding period.
 For variable rate mortgages, use 1 (monthly).

 The -ca and -cf properties allow you to modify the quoted annual interest rate at regular intervals.
 This allows you to simulate a regular increase or decrease in the interest rate from your bank if you opt for a variable mortgage.
 If you specify the following command line arguments: